 The city-based company had crossed subsidised the premium varieties with affordable ones post GST, he added.

 Low priced high nutrition biscuits that are largely priced below Rs 100 per kg is estimated to be a Rs 9,000 crore market, constituting 35 per cent of the Rs 25,000 crore organised biscuit market in the country.

 The total biscuit industry has managed to clock a growth of around 14-15 per cent this year, with the mid-premium categories driving growth.

+"Biscuits have been able to overcome both demonetisation and GST.
 Biscuits which were earlier taxed at a higher rate and now have been brought down under 18 per cent, have grown better.
 Because of the tax benefits (in biscuits above Rs 100 per kg) being passed on to the consumers, there has been a growth in consumption," he said.

 Rural demand has also seen an uptick this year, with a growth of almost 60-70 per cent, he added.